NuggetsLtd/nuggets-did-resolver/doc/did-methods/did:nuggets.md

     - store all private keys & secrets securely (for example; using the keychain in iOS)
     - use certificate pinning to prevent man-in-the-middle attacks
     - ensure that the application architecture is secure
-    - share sensitive information through TLS and JWE encryption (for example; [DIDComm Messaging](https://identity.foundation/didcomm-messaging/spec/))
+    - share sensitive information (for example via; [DIDComm Messaging](https://identity.foundation/didcomm-messaging/spec/))
+      - through TLS and JWE encryption
+      - via a mediator(s) to provide herd privacy and mitigate surveillance between parties
     - take steps to detect jailbroken / rooted mobile devices:
       - users should be informed of the risks, or prevented from running the application
     - ensure App Transport Security (ATS) is turned on (iOS devices)